 Who should care for the sick and shut-in?
-We all should care for the sick and shut-in, whether they are a member or non-member of our church family.
+We all should care for the sick and shut-in, whether they’re a member or non-member of our church family.
 Most churches all over the world pray for the "sick and shut-in."
 There is usually an announcement to pray for the sick and shut-in in their weekly bulletin and monthly newspaper.
 There are churches with a sick and shut-in ministry, prayer ministry and a visitation ministry.
 However, far too often caring for and visiting the sick and shut-in stops within the walls of the church.

 The biblical reality is that it's a collective effort, not just the job of the minister or a committee.
 If we are truly going to show that we care for the sick and shut-in, then we must go to where the sick and shut-in are.
 We must go to their homes, hospitals, assisted living facilities and nursing homes.
 We must lay aside our busy schedules and excuses, and make the sick and shut-in a priority.
-There are several scriptures in the bible where Jesus talks about caring and visiting for the sick, and here's one of them.
+There are several scriptures in the bible where Jesus talks about caring for and visiting the sick, and here's one of them.

 Matthew 25:35-40 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, 36 I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’
 37 “Then the righteous will answer him, ‘Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
 38 When did we see you a stranger and invite you in or needing clothes and clothe you?
 39 When did we see you sick or in prison and go to visit you?’
 40 “The King will reply, ‘truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.